nickyhajal/world-domination-summit/_content/faqs.md

 ### How can I get a ticket?

-<b>Tickets for WDS 2015 have completely sold out.</b>
+<b>Tickets for WDS 2016 will go on sale in November.</b>

-Tickets for WDS are only offered two or three times a year, and they go quickly.
+Tickets for WDS are only offered two times a year, and they go quickly.
 There is no fast-track or secret process to get a ticket; they are all offered on a first-come, first-served basis.
 The best way to be informed of opportunities to register for next year is to join the 2016 <a href="http://worlddominationsummit.com/register">waiting list.</a>

 Please note: Once tickets are gone, they're gone.
 We do not hold any tickets back for higher-priced sales later, nor do we sell tickets at the door.